1967 Tampa riots: June 12

 At 12:45 am, law enforcement forces began an attempt to create a perimeter around the area where civil unrest had been encountered at so far.
 The Sheriff's Department was responsible for all entrances to the area from the eastern side of Orange Street going from Scott to Cass Street.
 While doing these maneuvers, Sgt.
 Donald Clark Williams, a deputy from the Sheriff's Department who was leading a squad, died of a heart attack.
 Williams, who had a previous medical history relating to the heart attack, was 52 years old and had been with the Sheriff's Departments for 6 years at the time of his death.

-While the TPD was be responsible for all entrances on Central Avenue spanning from Scott to Harrison Street, the perimeter later ended up being extended and prohibited traffic going in and out of the area.
+While the TPD was responsible for all entrances on Central Avenue spanning from Scott to Harrison Street, the perimeter later ended up being extended and prohibited traffic going in and out of the area.
 The new perimeter was bounded by Cass Street towards the south, Nebraska Avenue in the east, Henderson Avenue in the north and Orange Street in the west.

 For the following 12 hours, it was tense in the area.

 By 1 am, firefighters began extinguishing the fires that had been set to 3 buildings and had spread to several nearby buildings by this point.
 Most fires were extinguished by 4 am.
 Deputy Fire Chief Charles Wells claimed that over 100 firefighters responded that night and none were injured.